List of Category 4 Atlantic hurricanes: Wind, Damage, and Storm Surge statistics

 Category 4 hurricanes have maximum sustained winds of 113–136 knots (130–156 mph, 209–251 km/h).
 "Sustained winds" refers to the average wind speed observed over one minute at a height of 10 meters (33 ft) above ground.
 Gusts can be up to 30% higher than the sustained winds.
 Mobile homes and other buildings without fixed structures can be completely destroyed, and the lower floors of sturdier structures usually sustain major damage.
 In addition to the winds, the cyclones generally produce a storm surge of 13–18 feet (4–5.5 m) above normal, potentially causing major beach erosion.
 Heavy, irreparable damage and/or near complete destruction of gas station canopies and other wide span overhang type structures are also very common, and mobile and manufactured homes are often completely destroyed.
 Low-level terrain may be flooded well inland, as well.
 In addition, Category 4 hurricanes are often Cape Verde-type hurricanes.
 Cape Verde hurricanes are usually the strongest, and their track sometimes points them towards the United States, or other land.

-Air pressure statistics

-The record high and low statistics for a Category 4 hurricane, in terms of pressure in millibars (mbar) and hectopascals (hPa), are Hurricane Opal of 1995, peaking at a record low of 916 mbar/hPa, and the 1926 Nassau hurricane, peaking at a record high of 967 mbar/hPa.
-These, on average, are the peaks of a Category 5 major hurricane and a Category 2 hurricane.
-The average pressure for a Category 4 Atlantic hurricane is between 932 and 945 mbar/hPa, just to delimit boundaries of what pressure a Category 4 hurricane peaks at.

 History of Category 4 Atlantic hurricanes

 The number of Category 4 and 5 hurricanes appears to have nearly doubled in occurrence from 1970 to 2004.
-It is likely that the increase in Atlantic tropical storm and hurricane frequency is primarily due to improved monitoring.
+It is possible that the increase in Atlantic tropical storm and hurricane frequency is primarily due to improved monitoring.

 Due to growing population in major coastal cities, many areas have become more vulnerable to strong hurricanes, especially categories 4 and 5.